bcc-code/developer.bcc.no/docs/index.md

 footer: 2023 © BCC - licensed under the Apache License, Version 2.0
 ---

-::: BCC IT Community Survey 2023
+::: tip BCC IT Community Survey 2023
 Are you part of the BCC IT Community?
 Read more about joining, and [take our survey here](get-involved.md).
 :::